Medium/pipette/README.md

 `data` event), followed by an `error` event that corresponds to the one it received, and finally followed by a `close` event.
 After that, it will emit no further events.

+This class recognizes all three of the common options (see above), and no others.

 The constructed instance obeys the full standard Node stream protocol for readers.